brylok/gatsby-docker/README.md

 # Gatsby Docker

-A simple Gatsby starter site wrapper in Docker to make local development easy.
+A simple Gatsby starter site wrapped in Docker to make local development easy.

 Please Note: You will need [Docker](https://www.docker.com/products/docker-desktop) installed for this to work.

 ## Get started